ShrihanGB-bot/cuffway-1/README.md

-  # Startup Medical Device Landing Page
+  # CuffWay | Smart Support for Respiratory Recovery

-  This is a code bundle for Startup Medical Device Landing Page.
-The original project is available at https://www.figma.com/design/npcNihpphohkMese6IBcou/Startup-Medical-Device-Landing-Page.
+  This is the CuffWay landing page code bundle.
+The original design inspiration is available at https://www.figma.com/design/npcNihpphohkMese6IBcou/Startup-Medical-Device-Landing-Page.

   ## Running the code